Stop being frantic about code testing

 When you're "in the zone" you can hardly stop thinking about ways to improve stuff and find new and better ways to do things.
 You might be in the shower or taking a walk and suddenly you get a bright idea and can hardly wait to try it out.
 All that is strangled to death when 90% of your time is spend worrying about writing tests, fulfilling the demands of the design patterns and "best practice" fanatics.

 In any case, don't feel bad about yourself if you're not writing any code tests.
 The value of writing code tests is highly exaggerated.
+The more critical a system is, the more justified unit testing and automated testing becomes.

 Update 2021-04-01: I just want to comment on a few emails and comments I have gotten regarding this article.